cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/basics.rst

    module load igzip/2.30.0
    igzip --keep "chr1.fasta"

-The ``module`` command is used load the required software from the KU-IT provided library of scientific and other software.
+The ``module`` command is used load the required software from the UCPH-IT provided library of scientific and other software.
 The :ref:`p_usage_modules` page gives an introduction to using modules on Esrum, but for now all you need to know is that the above command makes the ``igzip`` tool available to us.
 We could also have loaded the module